Meetings and Workshops

 VENUE: The Club House at The Beach Hotel, Broadbeach — 8 min walk from the conference venue

-DINNER REGISTRATION COST: $130 per person — includes 2-course meal + 2hours drinks
+DINNER REGISTRATION COST: $130 per person — includes 2-course dinner + 2-hour beverage package

 REGISTRATION & ENQUIRIES: For ARA ASM delegates, please register & pay for the CPSG Satellite Dinner Meeting as part of the registering for ARA ASM.
 Please note limited seats are available & registrations will close on 31 March 2026 or earlier once capacity has been reached.

 The body of work on VCS therapy trials in nociplastic pain is a close collaboration — now going on six years — between the presenter and A/Prof. Michael Kaplan MD in the Division of Rheumatology (NCT05004194; NCT06559839), Icahn School of Medicine at Mount Sinai (New York, USA).
-They are currently conducting the world’s first sham-controlled randomised trial of VCS in fibromyalgia (as senior supervising scientist and principal investigator, respectively).
+They are currently conducting the world’s first sham-controlled randomised trial of VCS in fibromyalgia (NCT07423377; as senior supervising scientist & principal investigator, respectively).

 PRESENTER: Dr Trung Thành Ngô — The University of Queensland | Tess Cramond Pain & Research Centre